 - We decided to go on the 1-day Beauty Spots tour with Fraser Explorer Tours, they have other 2-days tours as well.
 For their tour info click here.

-- Us adults wore flip flops and kids walking sandals.
+- We adults wore flip flops and kids walking sandals.

 - Bring a water bottle to refill during the day.
 They do offer water on the bus, but having a water bottle would have been useful for refilling and taking on the rainforest hike.

-- If there is availability, opt in for the flight over the coastline.
+- If there is availability, opt-in for the flight over the coastline.
 Amazing views from an 8-seater plane along the coastline and view the lakes and rainforest on the island.
-It cost us $80 AUD per person and can be paid either credit card or cash after the flight.
+It cost us $80 AUD per person and can be paid either by credit card or cash after the flight.
 Just say yes to the flight!